Want to earn maximum Southwest Points? The Southwest Performance Business is your BEST option! It earns the most points of ANY Southwest card.

 You can be approved as a sole proprietor, which means you operate under your social security number.

+You may be initially DECLINED for this card.
 Don’t panic!
 I was declined for Southwest’s other business card and I’ve had a corporation for more than 15 years!
+Simply call the Reconsideration Line and find out what the problem is.

 They may just want to see more paperwork (that’s what they needed from me; the IRS paperwork above) or you may have applied for more than 1 card in 30 days.
 Either way, you can still be approved!